Auckland68/Arun-Travel-Reviews-Analysis/README.md

 * - Notebook 11 Visualisation of Aspects from topic modelling output - including comparison of aspects across towns per category

 * Aspect and Sentiment Models
+* - Notebook 12a Sentiment Models using noun phrases and machine learning models used in Notebook 7
-* - Notebook 12 Sentiment Models for the final aspects dataset
+* - Notebook 12b Sentiment Models using noun phrases and neural network models
-* - Notebook 13 Aspect Models for the final aspects dataset
+* - Notebook 13 Aspect Models using nouns and neural network models for each category
 * - Notebook 14 Summary Aspect and Sentiment Model NOT DONE YET